CreaJeu/cluige/roadmap.md

 **bugs**

-- erase sometimes skipped when keyboard autorepeat, even if code in erase() is commented to erase everything each frame
+**fixed bugs**
-- spriteText not correctly erased when text changes
+(spriteText not correctly erased when text changes) (erase sometimes skipped when keyboard autorepeat, even if code in erase() is commented to erase everything each frame)